School Mission Statement

 Hello Sunrise families,

-The 4th graders will be having a Jazz Themed Recital on 11/10.
 As a reminder, each grade will also be having their own separate musical performances on various days throughout the year.
-All performances will be held in the Sunrise Gymnasium/Multipurpose Room at 5:30 pm on the
+All performances will be held in the Sunrise Gymnasium/Multipurpose Room at 5:30pm on the following dates:

 4th Grade: 11/10